derivia/study-notes/notes/WEB.md

 #### Scrum

-Learn about scrum and when to use it.

 * [ ] [Scrum Tutorial](https://www.knowledgehut.com/tutorials/scrum-tutorial)
 * [ ] [Scrum - Overview](https://www.tutorialspoint.com/scrum/scrum_overview.htm)

 #### Kanban

-Learn about kanban and when to use it.

 * [ ] [Kanban Tutorial](https://www.tutorialspoint.com/kanban/kanban_introduction.htm)
 * [ ] [What is kanban?](https://www.atlassian.com/agile/kanban)